-Resistance to thinning with increasing temperature is called viscosity index.
+Resistance to thinning with increasing temperature is called the viscosity index.
 And although a higher second number is good, the oil also has to be robust.
 That is, it must be able to last for thousands of miles until the next oil change.
 For example, oil tends to lose viscosity from shear, the sliding motion between close-fitted metal surfaces of moving parts such as bearings.
 So resistance to viscosity loss (shear stability) is necessary to enable the oil to maintain the lubricating film between those parts.

 Unlike antifreeze, 95 percent of which is made up of one base chemical (typically ethylene glycol), petroleum-type engine oil contains a mixture of several different types of base oil, some more expensive than others.
 Oil companies typically pick from a selection of five groups, each of which is produced in a different way and in different viscosities.
 The more expensive groups are more highly processed, in some cases with methods that produce a lubricant that can be classified as a synthetic.
 The so-called full synthetics contain chemicals that may be derived from petroleum but they’re altered so much that they’re not considered natural oil anymore.
 Our custom blend contained 10 percent polyalphaolefins (PAO), the type of chemical that’s often the primary ingredient in a full synthetic.